GPUOpen-LibrariesAndSDKs/AGS_SDK/README.md

 # AMD AGS SDK
 ![AMD AGS SDK](http://gpuopen-librariesandsdks.github.io/media/amd_logo_black.png)

-The AMD GPU Services (AGS) library provides software developers with the ability to query AMD GPU software and hardware state information that is not normally available through standard operating systems or graphic APIs.
-AGS includes support for querying graphics driver version info, GPU performance, Crossfire&trade; (AMD's multi-GPU rendering technology) configuration info, and Eyefinity (AMD's multi-display rendering technology) configuration info.
-AGS also exposes the explicit Crossfire API extension, GCN shader extensions, and additional extensions supported in the AMD drivers for DirectX 11 and DirectX 12.
+The AMD GPU Services (AGS) library provides software developers with the ability to query AMD GPU software and hardware state information that is not normally available through standard operating systems or graphics APIs.
+If you are serious about getting the most from your AMD GPU, then AGS can help you harness that power.

+AGS includes support for querying graphics driver version info, GPU hardware info, performance metrics, shader extensions and additional extensions supported in the AMD drivers for DirectX 11 and DirectX 12.
+AGS also provides Crossfire&trade; (AMD's multi-GPU rendering technology) support and Eyefinity (AMD's multi-display rendering technology) configuration info.

 In addition to the library itself, the AGS SDK includes several samples to demonstrate use of the library.